Qiskit/documentation/docs/api/qiskit/utils.md

 *   Counts of different gate operations

 The average statistic of the first four is provided if multiple circuits are provided.

+> <Admonition title="Deprecated since version 0.46.0" type="danger">
+>   The function `qiskit.utils.circuit_utils.summarize_circuits()` is deprecated as of qiskit 0.46.0.
+It will be removed in the Qiskit 1.0 release.
+This function was only used in the context of qiskit.opflow/qiskit.algorithms, two modules deprecated and planned to be removed in Qiskit 1.0.
+> </Admonition>

 **Parameters**